 May God bring you luck, and may your journey be smooth and happy.
 To your health!

 To health.
 A toast to your health.
-May we drink one together in ten years’ time and a few in between!
+May we drink one together in ten years and a few in between!

 I drink to your health when I’m with you.
 I drink to your health when I’m alone.
 And, I drink to your health so often, I’m starting to worry about my own!

-I’ll drink to your happiness and to your health, I’ll drink until I ruin myself!
+I’ll drink to your happiness and your health.
+I’ll drink until I ruin myself!